How to Re-Use Old Potting Soil

 If you’re anything like us, things tend to get tossed in the shed at the end of the gardening season.
-When we went to clean out our shed last weekend we found 2 large grow bags and a half-dozen large pots filled with oil dried out soil.
+When we cleaned our shed last weekend, we found two large grow bags and a half-dozen large pots filled with oil-dried-out soil.

 How should you use old potting soil?

-There are certain uses that are better for old potting soil than others.
-For example, we would use old potting soil in large flower boxes that need a lot of soil to fill up and are going to be planted with hearty transplanted flowers.
-We would also use old potting soil to boost up our compost or add soil to a new bed we are creating with the sheet mulch method.
-We also regularly re-use the soil in our raised be kitchen garden.
+Certain uses are better for old potting soil than others.
+For example, we would use old potting soil in large flower boxes that need a lot of soil to fill up and will be planted with hearty transplanted flowers.

 We would not, however, use old potting soil for seed starting.
 Those baby seeds are more susceptible to disease and need the best possible soil to get started.

-Because insects or diseases could over-winter in your old potting soil, you’ll also want to make sure that you plant something different in it when you re-use it.
+Because insects or diseases could overwinter in your old potting soil, you’ll also want to make sure you plant something different when you re-use it.
 You don’t want to give the disease or insect that killed off its previous tenant a new convenient host to feed on.

-If you have an appropriate use for your soil and you’re willing to go through a few steps to restore and replenish it, then you can re-use old potting soil safely and effectively.
+If you have an appropriate use for your soil and are willing to restore and replenish it through a few steps, you can safely and effectively reuse old potting soil.

 How to safely re-use old potting soil

-Once you decide you know where you want to use it, the next step is restoring and replenishing the nutrients in your old potting soil.
+Once you know where to use it, the next step is restoring and replenishing the nutrients in your old potting soil.
 Here are the 3 steps we use to bring old potting soil back to life for new purposes:

 Step 1: “Bake” the Old Soil